Alice of Saluzzo, Countess of Arundel: Marriage and issue

 Sometime before 1285, Alice married Richard Fitzalan, feudal lord of Clun and Oswestry in the Welsh Marches, the son of John Fitzalan, 7th Earl of Arundel and Isabella Mortimer.
 Richard would succeed to the title of Earl of Arundel in 1289, thus making Alice the 8th Countess of Arundel.
 Her marriage had been arranged by her kinswoman, the widowed queen consort Eleanor.

 Richard and Alice's principal residence was Marlborough Castle in Wiltshire, but Richard also held Arundel Castle in Sussex and the castles of Clun and Oswestry in Shropshire.
 Her husband was knighted by King Edward I in 1289, and fought in the Welsh Wars (1288–1294), and later in the Scottish Wars.
-The marriage produced four children:
+The marriage produced: